gbadarac/MonoJet_NPLM_analysis/README.md

 ├── <one folder per trained member>   # checkpoints └── f_i.pth                           # collects all members for downstream steps
 ```
-If f_i.pth is missing but all single-model .pth files exist:
-use the notebook below to gather the trained members into a single ensemble file:
+If f_i.pth is missing but all single-model .pth files exist, then use the notebook below to gather the trained members into a single ensemble file:
 ```bash
 Train_Ensembles/Train_Models/<backend>/collect_all_models_into_ensemble.ipynb
 ```
-Open it, point it to the directory with the per-member folders, and run the cells to create f_i.pth.

 #### Quick visual check
 Plot model vs target marginals with the notebook: